 Let's put words out there for people to snort at, sigh over, argue with, and read.
 Let's put up broadsides.

 What's more, Vectors (this could be you!) will post them in cafes, hallways, and elsewhere.
-See where Vectors are posting and add your town.
+On our Tumblr, you can read Vector Stories.

 Writing is chosen through submissions sent to Broadsided.
 Artists allied with Broadsided are emailed the selected writing.
 They then "dibs" what resonates for them and respond visually.

 The resulting letter-sized pdf is designed to be downloaded and printed by anyone with a computer and printer.